Pseudolocalized Three-Dimensional Solitary Waves as Quasi-Particles: Results and Discussion

 \section{Results and Discussion}

 For definiteness we chose $\beta=0.01$.
-This value is not very small, and there should be no problems with very thin layers in which the force varies drastically with slopes $1/w$ or $1/w^4$, respectively.
-On the other hand, this $\beta=0.01$ is small enough to give a realistic picture of possible application to wave mechanics where $\beta$ is extremely small (of order of the square root of Plank's constant).
+This value is not very small, and there should be no problems with very thin layers in which the force varies drastically between asymptotic scalings.
+On the other hand, $\beta=0.01$ is small enough to give a realistic picture of possible application to wave mechanics where $\beta$ is extremely small (of order of the square root of Plank's constant).

-We chose for the initial positions of the left and right QP to be at $-10$ and $10$, respectively.
-For such a separation, the perturbation due to the the other particle at the site of the first particle will be small enough, hence the initial speeds can be set equal to zero: $\dot Z_L(0)= \dot Z_R(0)$.
-The first experiment is for amplitudes $A_L=A_R=1$.
+We choose the initial positions of the left and right QPs to be $-10$ and $10$, respectively.
+For such a separation, the perturbation due to the other particle at the site of the first particle will be small, hence initial speeds should be assigned for a collision to occur: $\dot Z_L(0) = -\dot Z_R(0) = 0.2$.
+The first numerical experiment is for amplitudes $A_L=A_R=1$.
 Fig.~\ref{fig:law_motion11} shows the result form the numerical integration of Eqs.~\eqref{eq:pseudo_Newton} for the selected set of parameters.

-If we find the maximum of the modulus of each QP they are equal to each other within the precision of the computations (see Fig.~\ref{eq:law_motionDeriv11}).
+If we find the maxima of the moduli of the QPs, they are equal to each other within the precision of the computations (see Fig.~\ref{eq:law_motionDeriv11}).
 So, QPs of the same masses (same amplitudes) scatter with the same velocities after the collision, save for a phase shift (compare the dashed and solid lines to the dotted ones for $t\ge 60$ in Fig.~\ref{fig:law_motion11}).

-The speeds of the QPs increase up to time approximately $t=715$ after which precipitously decrease under the action of the negative force.
-After that then begin increasing again in modulus but with changed signs.
-This is a classical behavior for reflecting particles and is stipulated in every model of elementary particles.
-Here, it stems from the model of QP.

-The next experiment is to consider QPs with different amplitudes.
+The next numerical experiment is to consider QPs with different amplitudes.
 We select $A_L=1$ and $A_R=2$ (with all other parameters equal) and show the result in Fig.~\ref{fig:law_motion12}.
 Note that since the pseudomasses depend on the squares of the respective amplitudes, the mass of the left-going particle (initially on the right for positive abscissa) is four times bigger than the mass of the right-going particle (initially on the left).

-Now it is clear that the more massive particle (represented by $Z_R$) is much less affected by the force and is moving much slower than the particle $Z_L$ (the lighter one).
-For this reason the two QPs do not collide in the center of the coordinate system but at distance approximately 6.
-This means that the left particle travel 16 spatial units when the right (heavier) particle travel just 4 spatial units.
-This give a rough estimate of the velocities as 4 times faster for the lighter particle whose mass is four times smaller.
-This is in exact inverse proportion to the ratio of the masses.
+Now, it is clear that the more massive particle (represented by $Z_R$) is much less affected by the force and is moving slower than the particle $Z_L$ (the lighter one).
+For this reason, the two QPs do not collide at the center of the coordinate system but slightly below it.